BIG-RAT/dru/README.md

 Preview potential changes before committing them.
 Attributes that will change are identified by yellow text, blue text identifies a newly added value, and red indicates a value is getting deleted.
 To remove the value of an attribute enter a space as the value, leaving the value blank will leave the attribute value unchanged.

 ![alt text](https://github.com/BIG-RAT/dru/blob/master/images/dru.preview.png "Preview")
 Note: only attributes that have a value or have a value being set are displayed.
+Sites are an exception to this rule.

 A header row is required in the data file.
 A template can be created from the file menu: